Zagrios/bs-manager/docs/wiki/Guides/Content-Management/Maps/Install-all-playlists-you-want/Install-all-playlists-you-want.md

 5. Copy and paste the downloaded __`.bplist`__ files of your custom playlists into this folder.
 6. Launch the game with BSM, navigate to your playlist, click on it, and download it.

+> [!WARNING]
-> ⚠️ __Caution:__ Exercise caution when downloading custom playlists for Beat Saber.
+> Exercise caution when downloading custom playlists for Beat Saber.
 Only use reliable sources to avoid any risks to your computer.

 ## One-Click Installation